ifyjakande/hubspot-data-loader/README.md

 ## Features

 - 🔄 **Incremental Loading**: Automatically adds new sample data to HubSpot
-- ❄️ **Snowflake Sync**: Syncs HubSpot data to Snowflake with incremental updates
+- ❄️ **Snowflake Sync**: Syncs HubSpot data to Snowflake with server-side incremental updates
 - ✅ **Data Validation**: Ensures source and destination have matching record counts
 - 🎯 **Realistic Data**: Uses Faker library to generate believable contacts and companies
 - ⚙️ **Configurable**: Control how many contacts/companies to create